Guide to Medical Equipment Repair Careers

 Whether looking for work as a contractor or an organization, various job boards are available to help in a job search.
 Here are some career resources that may be helpful to those interested in the medical equipment repairer occupation.

 • Association for the Advancement of Medical Instrumentation (AAMI): The AAMI offers credentialing for professionals to become certified as biomedical equipment technicians (BET).
-Individuals do not need to be a member of the association to work on certification, but if they are, they can access different benefits, including discounts on AAMI products.
+Individuals do not need to be members of the association to work on certification, but if they are, they can access different benefits, including discounts on AAMI products.
 More detailed information about medical equipment repair certification is included above.

 • Equipment Management Service And Repair: EMSAR, a franchise organization offering installation, maintenance, and repair services, has a job board listing the states where full-time technicians are in demand.
 Pay is based on job location and an individual’s experience.